 Due to supply bottlenecks, I’m still waiting for some of these gadgets to be delivered.
 However, my workplace at home is now better than everything I ever had at a customer site or at one of my employer’s workplaces.

 During working hours, I am always ready to have a video call.
 Microsoft Teams is open all the time.
 Establishing a call and sharing the screen has never been easier.
 In the past, I’ve joined the meeting a few minutes early because more often than not, I’ve run into a problem.
 Video, audio, or both.
 Maybe because I rarely used these tools and only launched them when needed.
 As a result, I was either early or late (restarts always take longer than you expect).
 These days I dial in on time, and technical problems are the exception.
 It’s almost as stable and easy as making a phone call.
 I also like that almost everyone has their webcam enabled.
 It makes the conversations more personal and makes communication better.

 Better Virtual Meetings

 In my experience, the fewer people participating in a video call, the better the call.
-For reviews or pair programming I find the video calls even more efficient than physical meetings.
-Giving access to input devices happen in a much more controlled way.
+For reviews or pair programming, I find video calls even more efficient than physical meetings.
+Giving access to input devices happens in a much more controlled way.
 Grabbing the mouse or the keyboard does not work.
 You have to ask and wait for the other person to accept your request.
 I also find some Scrum rituals better in the virtual form.
-Tools such as Miro help to improve collaboration in a way which I never experienced in a physical meeting.
+Tools such as Miro help to improve collaboration in a way that I never experienced in a physical meeting.
 Working in parallel on a board works surprisingly well.
-I experienced that we are much faster and all team members are aware what others have written.
+I experienced that we are much faster and all team members are aware of what others have written.
 A lot happens in parallel.
 Sorting and grouping while adding sticky notes.
 Better results in less time.

 So if you would ask me to do a webinar now, I might say yes.